liamegan/fxhash-helpers/README.md

 <a name="FXRandVec4"></a>

 ## FXRandVec4
-Returns a vec4, expressed as an array, populated with random numbers
+Returns a 4-dimensional vector, expressed as an array, populated with random numbers
 ```
 FXRandVec4(); // [.1234, .57351, .01234, .9634]
 ```